OpenSDN-io/docs/contributing-to-opensdn/getting-started/getting-started-with-opensdn-development.rst

 ==============================

-This brief note would serve as a reference for a developer looking to start-up on the Tungsten Fabric development environment.
+This brief note would serve as a reference for a developer looking to start-up on the OpenSDN development environment.

-PLEASE NOTE: Until 2018, Tungsten Fabric was named “OpenContrail”.
+PLEASE NOTE: Until 2018, OpenSDN was named “OpenContrail”.
 There are still several references to the old name in the code and other utilities.